anilabraham-IT/IntuneEDU/IntuneEDU/acquire-store-apps.md

 ---

-# How do I acquire apps from the Microsoft Store for Education?
+# Get apps from the Microsoft Store for Education

-Apps that you've acquired from the Microsoft Store for Education are automatically available in Intune for Education.
-This makes it easy for you to access hundreds of thousands of apps for your Windows 10 devices.
+View and distribute apps that you've purchased from the Microsoft Store for Education.
+To manage your Store apps from the Intune for Education portal, make sure that [you've associated your Intune for Education account with your Store account](https://docs.microsoft.com/en-us/education/get-started/configure-microsoft-store-for-education).

-Learn how to acquire these apps in the [Microsoft Store](https://docs.microsoft.com/microsoft-store/acquire-apps-windows-store-for-business#acquire-apps) documentation.

-## Find out more
+After you're set up, visit the Microsoft Store documentation to learn [how to acquire Store apps] for your school.

+From there, all apps that you purchase from the store will atomatically appear in your Intune for Education inventory.

+## Next steps

 - [Find out more about the full experience acquiring Store apps using Intune](https://docs.microsoft.com/intune/deploy-use/manage-apps-you-purchased-from-the-windows-store-for-business-with-microsoft-intune)